 Please ensure that your child wears sensible school shoes.
-Royal blue sweatshirts with an embroidered school logo are available from the school.
-Please name all items clearly, for they do sometimes go astray.
+Royal blue sweatshirts/cardigans with an embroidered school logo and numerous other school uniform items are available from our provider at www.school-shop.co.uk Please name all items clearly, for they do sometimes go astray.
 Order forms for name tapes are available from school.
 Do ask to search our lost property box for missing items!
 In sunny weather please provide a sun hat and sun cream which children can self-administer.